Job control (Unix): Signals

-When a stopped job is resumed (via bg or fg), the shell redirects Input/output and resumes it by sending signal SIGCONT to it.
+When a stopped job is resumed (via bg or fg), the shell changes the foreground process group of the session's controlling terminal and resumes the job it by sending signal SIGCONT to all processes in the job's process group.
+If the job resumed in the foreground, the controlling terminal's foreground process group is set to the process group of the job; if the job is resumed in the background, it is set to another process group.

-A background process that attempts to read from or write to its controlling terminal is sent signal SIGTTIN (for input) or SIGTTOU (for output).
+A background process that attempts to read from or write to its controlling terminal is sent signal SIGTTIN (for input) or SIGTTOU (for output), as the process's process group is not the same as the terminal's foreground process group.
 These signals stop the process by default, but they may also be handled in other ways.
 Shells often override the default stop action of SIGTTOU so that background processes deliver their output to the controlling terminal by default.

 In bash, the kill builtin (not /bin/kill) can signal jobs by ID as well as by process group ID.
 Sending a signal to a job sends it to each process of the group. kill can send any signal to a job; however, if the intent is to rid the system of the processes, the signals SIGKILL and SIGTERM (the default) are probably the most applicable.